 Abstract 1:

-In this chapter we introduce the guiding premise of the book: biophysical limits are becoming binding constraints on mature economies and the data needed for policy-makers to understand and manage this reality are not universally available.
-We discuss the problems that arise from relying solely on the Solow growth model to describe an economy that is deeply interconnected to the biosphere.
+Biophysical limits are becoming binding constraints on mature economies, and the data needed for policy-makers to understand and manage this reality are not universally available.
+In this chapter, we discuss the problems that arise from relying solely on the Solow growth model to describe an economy that is deeply interconnected to the biosphere.
 We point out that mainstream economists forecast low growth rates for mature economies for the foreseeable future because traditional drivers of economic growth (growth rates of capital and labor productivity) have plateaued.
-We introduce the idea that stalled economic growth may also be the natural outcome of mature economies reaching a limit of the supply of energy, and other forms of natural capital.
-Thus, mainstream policy recommendations based on a Solow growth model that would spur consumption and investment to invigorate economic growth may actually backfire: expansion of the stock of capital in the economy can contribute to the ulitmate slowdown of economic growth!
-The chapter ends with a call for acknowledging the \emph{biophysical} reality of the economy and adjusting national accounting accordingly.
+The guiding premise of this book is that stalled economic growth can be the natural outcome of mature economies reaching a limit of the supply of energy and other forms of natural capital.
+Thus, mainstream policy recommendations based on a Solow growth model that would spur consumption and investment to invigorate economic growth may actually backfire: expansion of the stock of capital in the economy can contribute to the slowdown of economic growth.
+The chapter ends with a call for acknowledging the \emph{biophysical} constraints of the economy and adjusting national accounting accordingly.

 Abstract 2: